keepthrifty/keepthrifty.github.io/_posts/2016-06-13-escape-fashion-trap-part-1.md

 ## We Humans are Weird ##

-To put things like this that many ccept as "normal" in perspective, it can be helpful to draw an extreme parallel example.
+To put things like this that many accept as "normal" in perspective, it can be helpful to draw an extreme parallel example.

 Say you went to the grocery store last week and bought 5 pounds of red apples.
 Apples are awesome - they keep for weeks and are great for your health; good job!